yufeikang/home-assistant.io/source/_integrations/smartthings.markdown

 ha_integration_type: integration
 ---

+{% warning %}
+The Samsung SmartThings integration currently does not allow new installations.
+We are working directly with Samsung to get this resolved.
+{% endwarning %}

 SmartThings is integrated into Home Assistant through the SmartThings Cloud API.
 The features of this integration include:

 1. Controlling SmartThings devices as Home Assistant entities ([see platforms for supported devices and capabilities](#platforms)).